Jack in the Box: History

 Around 1980, Foodmaker dramatically altered Jack in the Box's marketing strategy by literally blowing up the chain's symbol, the jack-in-the-box, in television commercials with the tagline, "The food is better at the Box".
 Jack in the Box announced that it would no longer compete for McDonald's target customer base of families with young children.
 Instead, Foodmaker targeted older, more affluent "yuppie" customers with a higher-quality, more upscale menu and a series of whimsical television commercials featuring Dan Gilvezan, who attempted to compare the new menu items to those of McDonald's and other fast-food chains, to no avail; hence "There's No Comparison", their slogan at the time.
 Jack in the Box restaurants were remodeled and redecorated with decorator pastel colors and hanging plants; the logo, containing a clown's head in a red box with the company name in red text to or below the box (signs in front of the restaurant displayed the clown's head only), was modified, stacking the words in a red diagonal box while still retaining the clown's head; by about 1981 or 1982, the clown's head was removed from the logo.

 Television advertising from about 1985 onward featured minimalistic music by a small chamber-like ensemble (specifically a distinctive seven-note plucked musical signature).
 The menu, previously focused on hamburgers led by the flagship Jumbo Jack, became much more diverse, including salads, chicken sandwiches, finger foods, and seasoned Curly Fries (at least two new menu items were introduced per year), at a time when few fast-food operations offered more than standard hamburgers.
 Annual sales increased through the 1980s.
 Ralston Purina tried further to mature the restaurant's image, renaming it "Monterey Jack's" in late 1985.
 The name change was poorly received, and the Jack in the Box name was restored in early 1986.

 After 18 years, Ralston Purina decided in 1985 that Foodmaker was a noncore asset and sold it to management.
 By 1987, sales reached $655 million, the chain boasted 897 restaurants, and Foodmaker became a publicly traded company.

 At their annual meeting in July 2018, the National Jack in the Box Franchisee Association, which represented the owners of about 2,000 of the chain's 2,240 restaurants, voted "no confidence" in the company's chief executive officer, Leonard "Lenny" Comma, and called for him to resign.
 In December 2019, Comma said he would be stepping down.

 On December 6, 2021, Jack in the Box announced that it was acquiring Del Taco for $12.51 per share.
 Del Taco had about 600 locations in 16 U.S. states.
 The acquisition was finalized in March 2022.

+On October 16, 2025, Jack in the Box sold Del Taco to Yadav Enterprises for $115 million.
+The sale was finalized on December 22, 2025.